 Inclusion Criteria Exclusion Criteria Population Nutrition/dietetic professionals (students/qualified); nutrition/dietetic professional bodies and associations.
 NPs are "individuals who pursue a professional career in nutrition, such as dietitians or nutritionists, and are trained sufficiently in nutrition practice to demonstrate defined competencies and to meet the certification or registration requirements of national or global nutrition/dietetics professional organizations."
-32 A professional body is "an organization of people with particular professional qualifications.
+A professional body is "an organization of people with particular professional qualifications.
 May seek to set standards of professional competence, to control entry to ensure that its members are able to maintain professional standards to monitor the conduct of members to ensure that they maintain these standards, and to exclude them if they do not."
-50 National dietetics associations "are professional societies whose members have education qualifications in food, nutrition and dietetics recognized by a national authority and whose members apply the science of nutrition to the feeding and education of groups of people and individuals, in health and disease."
-51 - Concept Industry interactions Industry is defined as companies/corporations that produce food and drink/healthcare goods and services, as well as third parties working for such entities, including their trade associations, public relations firms and associated scientific entities. ^{41,52} Pharmaceutical and alcohol industries also, given their presence at nutrition conferences in many countries and their influence on other parts of NPs' practice.
-14 Interactions are defined as any industry exposure such as meetings with sales representatives; receipt of gifts, payments, or promotional materials, including samples; or attendance at industry-sponsored education.
-41 Risks are defined as unintended, negative consequences of an event for public health, NPs, organization and public policies.
-53 Records focusing on views and experiences of interactions between professionals and industry concerning research as this has been the subject of more recent studies.
-54 Context Professional practice, not limited by geographic location, language, or year.
+National dietetics associations "are professional societies whose members have education qualifications in food, nutrition and dietetics recognized by a national authority and whose members apply the science of nutrition to the feeding and education of groups of people and individuals, in health and disease." - Concept Industry interactions Industry is defined as companies/corporations that produce food and drink/healthcare goods and services, as well as third parties working for such entities, including their trade associations, public relations firms and associated scientific entities.
+Pharmaceutical and alcohol industries also, given their presence at nutrition conferences in many countries and their influence on other parts of NPs' practice.
+Interactions are defined as any industry exposure such as meetings with sales representatives; receipt of gifts, payments, or promotional materials, including samples; or attendance at industry-sponsored education.
+Risks are defined as unintended, negative consequences of an event for public health, NPs, organization and public policies. between professionals and industry concerning research as this has been the subject of more recent studies.
+Context Professional practice, not limited by geographic location, language, or year.
 Documents solely focusing on NPs working for/in the industry.